amberbrownstein/fomt-apple-game/README.md

 CRL-(C) - left apple moves to center, then to right, then to left, then stays still, eventually lands at center

-CRC-(L) - left apple moves to center, then right, then to center, then stays still, eventually lands at left
+CRC-(L) - left apple moves to center, then to right, then to center, then stays still, eventually lands at left

 CRC...(L) - left apple moves to center, then to right, then to center, eventually lands at left